PatMatch: Fix Industrial Parts Lookup

 • Build gold-standard test dataset (500 expert-labeled cases)

-• Test AI on same dataset
+• Test AI on same 500 cases

-• Side-by-side comparison: precision, recall, latency
+• Side-by-side comparison: precision, recall, latency, cost

-• Go/no-go decision: Does AI beat current system?
+• Go/no-go decision: Does AI beat current by ≥10% overall, ≥20% on edge cases?
 If yes → Phase 2.
 If no → stop.

 Phase 2: Full Build (10 weeks, $14,000)